JOB DESCRIPTION

 Highly trustworthy and capable of handling highly sensitive and confidential information.

-An application with cover letter and CV should be sent to recruitment@childrights-business.org by March 31, 2025.
-Please also indicate salary expectations in your application email.
+Application with cover letter and CV should be sent to recruitment@childrights-business.org by January 31, 2026.
+Please also indicate your salary expectations in your application email.